AdobeDocs/campaign-classic.en/help/reporting/using/using-the-descriptive-analysis-wizard.md

 ---
 product: campaign
-title: Use the descriptive analysis wizard
+title: Use the descriptive analysis assistant
-description: Use the descriptive analysis wizard
+description: Use the descriptive analysis assistant
 badge-v8: label="Also applies to v8" type="Positive" tooltip="Also applies to Campaign v8"
 feature: Reporting, Monitoring
 exl-id: 848d67c7-d1dc-4eba-bcb8-672e76d8ce87
 ---
-# Use the descriptive analysis wizard{#using-the-descriptive-analysis-wizard}
+# Use the descriptive analysis assistant{#using-the-descriptive-analysis-assistant}

-To create a descriptive analysis report, use the dedicated wizard.
+To create a descriptive analysis report, use the dedicated assistant.
 Configuration depends on the data to be analyzed and on the desired rendering.

 ## Analyze data in the database {#analyzing-data-in-the-database}

-The descriptive analysis wizard can be launched via the **[!UICONTROL Tools > Descriptive analysis]** menu: in this case, the analysis concerns recipients by default (**nms:recipient**).
+The descriptive analysis assistant can be launched via the **[!UICONTROL Tools > Descriptive analysis]** menu: in this case, the analysis concerns recipients by default (**nms:recipient**).
 It applies to all the data in the Adobe Campaign database.

 ![](assets/reporting_descriptive_wz_launch.png)

-To analyze a table other than the standard recipients one (**nms:recipient**), click the **[!UICONTROL Advanced settings...]** link in the last stage of the wizard and select the table that matches your settings, in this case **cus:individual**:
+To analyze a table other than the standard recipients one (**nms:recipient**), click the **[!UICONTROL Advanced settings...]** link in the last stage of the assistant and select the table that matches your settings, in this case **cus:individual**:

 ![](assets/reporting_descriptive_other_schema.png)